callumr1/LightBikeGame/README.md

 10. As a user, I would like a clean and easy to use menu, so I am not confused as to how to use the application.
 Estimate: 1 day.
 Priority: High.

 Spike User Stories
 1. As a user, I want to be be able to connect to a server that maintains the game state and user information, to allow me to easily play the game.
-Estimate: 4 days.
 Priority: High
 2. As a user, I should be able to send a request to the server to add/remove a user from the game and receive either confirmation that it worked, or the reason why it failed, so that I can know if the request was successful or not.
-Estimate: 3 days Priority: High
+Priority: High
 3. As a user, I should be able to request the game state from the server and receive either, IDLE, WAITING FOR USERS, PLAYING, or GAME OVER winner.
-Estimate: 3 days Priority: High
+Priority: High